ethernautdao/evm-runners-web/README.md

 ### Overview

-The web app of the [EVM Runners](https://github.com/ethernautdao/evm-runners-cli) game.
+The web app for the [EVM Runners](https://github.com/ethernautdao/evm-runners-cli) game.
 You can get instructions on how to install the game and see the different leaderboards.

 It is [live here](https://evmr.sh).